Spread the love

 Autophagy

 The stimulation of the autophagy process is the main reason I like the Keto Bone Broth Fast.
 It takes 3-Days (72 hours) before your body begins this cellular process.
 Autophagy plays a vital role in helping us maintain the health and balance of our body’s cells.
 The term “autophagy” comes from the Greek words “auto.”
 This means “self.”
 “Phagy,” means “eating” or “to devour.”
 So the term autophagy refers to the process by which our cells “eat” or “digest” their own damaged or dysfunctional cellular components.
 These components may be proteins, organelles, and other cellular structures.
-This process can create energy and fight infections by breaking down cells and removing viruses and bacteria.
-Autophagy may help cells and organisms live longer and healthier lives.
-Diseases such as cancer, metabolic disorders, and neurodegenerative disorders can arise because of autophagy issues.
-Autophagy, as a therapeutic process, remains an area of ongoing research.
-Remember, fasting is not suitable for everyone.
-Fasting may have side effects or risks, especially for those with other or certain medical conditions.

 I’m going to say this a few times throughout this guide…be sure to consult your health care provider or doctor before doing a Keto Bone Broth Fast.